JA Job Shadow®

 - Provide a tour of your company

-- Students visit a business where they observe professional work conduct, learn what skills and education they need to earn jobs
+- Students observe professional work conduct, and learn what skills and education they need to earn jobs

-- Participate in a series of host-led challenges that bring home lessons from the "real world" of work
+- Students participate in a series of host-led challenges that drive home lessons from the "real world" of work

 - Three-hour commitment in a high school classroom